pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 Signal K tree to be excluded wholesale from alarm processing.

-Values appearing on an alarm *key* are checked against the associated meta zones configuration and if the value falls within a defined zone then __signalk-alarm__ will issue a notification on the path "notifications.*key*" using the rules defined in the meta.
+Values appearing on an alarm *key* are checked against the associated meta zones configuration and if their value falls within an alarm zone then a notification will be issues on the path 'notifications.*key*' using the rules defined in the meta.

-__signalk-alarm__ can also be used to maintain via PUT requests the values on output channels defined under the __outputs__ configuration property.
+The __outputs__ configuration property can be used to specify one or more switch output paths which will be updated using PUT requests in response to the presence or absence of active alarm notifications.
-This feature is intended to allow the plugin to operate one or more output switches or relays in response to the presence or absence of active alarm notifications with particular state property values.
+In this way the plugin can operate one or more output switches or relays in response to the presence or absence of active alarm notifications with particular state property values.
-This behaviour can be used to trigger external annunciators in response to internal alarm states.
+This feature allows external annunciators to be operated in direct response to Signal K's internal alarm state.

 The correct operation of __signalk-alarm__ depends upon the presence of meta information at the time a trigger key is processed.